 Post race party begins at 9 a.m. at the start/finish area.

-Come join us to celebrate the finish of the eighth annual Five Points of Life Race Weekend.
+Come join us to celebrate the finish of the ninth annual Five Points of Life Race Weekend.
 Enjoy pizza, refreshments and entertainment, including a live performance.
 All participants are invited to attend!

 The Five Points of Life Race Weekend does not have an official host hotel.
 We work in conjunction with the Gainesville Sports Commission to use their preferred hotels.
 Click here to see a list of the preferred hotels.